okwunnaanyaoku/financial-ml-research-assistant/README.md

 5. **Evaluation Loop** (`tests/evaluation/eval_runner.py`)
    - Mini benchmark over a curated golden dataset (3 samples are used for the cached health metrics).

+## End-to-End Query Flow
+1. **API ingress** ï¿½ A client sends POST /query with the user question.
+FastAPI validates the payload against OrchestratorRequest and passes it to the orchestrator agent.
+2. **Query analysis** ï¿½ QueryAnalyzer enriches the request.
+It first tries Gemini (prompts/query_analyzer/financial_classification.txt) to classify complexity, entities, question type, and financial focus; it falls back to rule-based heuristics when the LLM is unavailable.
+3. **Hybrid retrieval** ï¿½ The orchestrator invokes HybridSearch.
+The retriever executes parallel searches against ChromaDB (semantic embeddings) and BM25 (lexical).
+Scores are normalised and fused (semantic_weight from config.yaml), producing a ranked candidate list.
+4. **Expert chunk selection** ï¿½ DomainExpert keeps the top-scoring chunks above the 0.3 hybrid-score threshold (up to three).
+Each chunk retains section metadata so we can cite the original paper.
+5. **Domain synthesis** ï¿½ Using prompts/domain_expert/content_analysis.txt, Gemini analyses the shortlisted chunks and returns a structured DomainExpertResponse containing key findings, methodology insights, limitations, and citations.
+6. **Final orchestration** ï¿½ The orchestrator feeds the expert analysis, original question, and query metadata into prompts/orchestrator/response_synthesis.txt.
+Gemini generates the final narrative answer, which is wrapped in an OrchestratorResponse together with provenance (metadata.expert_analysis.sources).
+7. **Response + logging** ï¿½ The API returns the JSON payload to the caller.
+The evaluation runner optionally logs the interaction for /evaluate so the same pipeline can be scored against the golden dataset.

 ## Chunking & Retrieval Engine
 ### Chunking pipeline
 - **PDF extraction**: `PDFExtractor` relies on PyMuPDF (`fitz`) to capture text spans, bounding boxes, and page numbers so downstream components can reason about layout.
 - **Structured section detection**: `PaperParser` walks the PDF outline when it is available.
 Each heading becomes a logical section id; when outlines are missing, the parser synthesises a single top-level section so chunks still have stable metadata.
-- **Hierarchical chunker**: `HierarchicalChunker` traverses the section tree and emits contiguous chunks that never cross section boundaries.
-Sentences are grouped until ~400 GPT-4 tokens, then the chunk is closed with a 50-token overlap to preserve context for the retriever.
+- **Hierarchical chunker**: `HierarchicalChunker` traverses the section tree and emits contiguous, context-aware chunks that never cross section boundaries.
+Sentences are grouped until ~400 GPT-4 tokens, then the chunk is closed with a 50-token overlap so adjacent context is preserved for retrieval.
 This keeps semantic units together while staying within LLM context limits.
 - **Post-processing**: every chunk receives deterministic ids (`chunk_{n}`), the originating section title, hierarchy level, page span, character counts, and token counts.
 The metadata is stored alongside the text and fuels evaluation, citation rendering, and future audits.

 ### Hybrid retrieval